Cube World (toy)

 Cube World is a series of electronic toys developed by Radica Games and Mattel between 2005 and 2009.
 Each Cube World cube contains an animated stick figure who is able to interact with the figures in other cubes when connected together.

 Description

 Cube World cubes can be assembled together by magnets on top of one another or side by side.
 Each cube contains a stick figure that has a unique animation it performs by itself and with others, such as playing a musical instrument or lifting weights.
 When the cubes are combined, the figures interact with one another, and can move from cube to cube, with up to four at a time in any display across a maximum network of sixteen cubes.
-The cubes also contain an in-built gyroscope, animating the figures when the cube is tilted upside down.
+The cubes also contain a built-in gyroscope, animating the figures when the cube is tilted upside down.
 Each cube also contain unique games played with the buttons, and feature over 100 animations.